matlock-raft-event/raft-event-app/README.md

 ESLint rules can be found in `.eslintrc`.
 Files ignored by ESLint can be found in `.eslintignore`.

-## Contentful
+## 🗄️ Sanity

-Contentful is used as CMS for this project.
+Sanity is used as CMS for this project.
+Data is accessed using GraphQL.

 ## 🔤 Adding fonts